Apply to the Bachelor of Science in Nursing Program

 Please note: All attempts in science courses will be averaged together to determine science GPA.

-Apply to the Traditional Nursing Sequence online during the following application cycle:
+Apply to the Traditional Nursing Sequence online during the following application cycles:

 |Semester||Application Cycle||KSU Campuses Admitting|